Child Tax Credit: How Much Will Your Monthly Check Be?

 In a more theoretical sense, the Child Tax Credit will make the tax structure a little more progressive.
 Those earning less in income will ultimately pay less in taxes because of the credit.
 And by comparison, those earning more will pay more.
 As Nersisyan points out, “any policy that makes your tax system more progressive is good for demand, because people at the lower end of the income distribution tend to have a high propensity to consume.
 So if you give $1 to somebody who’s close to the poverty line, they’re likely to spend all of that money.
 If you give an extra dollar to somebody who’s making $200,000 or $300,000 a year, they’re not likely to spend a lot of that dollar.
 They’re likely to save most of it.”

 “It keeps demand higher in the economy,” Nersisyan continues.
-“Higher demand is goods because then that encourages more investment, increases productivity and so on so forth.”
+“Higher demand is good because then that encourages more investment, increases productivity and so on so forth.”

 What Implementation Issues May Arise?